GuyVervillePerso/Cote-100-plus/content/collections/billets_mensuels/anglais/measuring-the-ambient-temperature-of-stock-markets.md

 id: b5b4947b-fa9f-46bd-b81f-d35e5471df8d
 origin: e2ba399b-c6c1-42f8-92f6-976e3411477b
 title: 'Measuring the Ambient Temperature of Stock Markets'
+chapeau: 'For several years, we have implemented a management tool that I consider very instructive regarding the affordability of the stock market as a whole and the attractiveness of our portfolios under management.'
 html_content:
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'For several years, we have implemented a management tool that I consider very instructive regarding the affordability of the stock market as a whole and the attractiveness of our portfolios under management.'
   -
     type: paragraph
     content: